VieiraHenrique/HOPPER5-STAGE/README.md

 - React
 - Tailwind
-- Diving deeper in your technology of interest
+- Diving deeper in your technology of interest (3 weeks)

-### 🚠 Summer pastures (8 weeks / 02/09 - 15/11)
+### 🚠 Summer pastures (7 weeks / 02/09 - 01/11)

-- BIG PROJECT
+- BIG PROJECT in the technology of your choice
 - Building portfolio
 - Sharing knowledge
 - Preparing for internship